e-nk/WK1-Code-Challenge/README.md

                 git@github.com:e-nk/WK1-Code-Challenge.git

-Open your cloned repository on the term
+Open your cloned repository on the terminal

                 - cd WK1-Code-Chal
                 - run npm install prompt-sync
 Open the repository in your code editor in this case I am running Vs code.

                 code .
 You can test this program on your Vs code terminal by running.
 It should give you a prompt to enter students marks

                 - node studentgrades.js

 You have successfully completed the first Challenge.